Freedom Homeschooling

 Computer Science Unplugged (K – 8th)

 These lessons teach concepts related to computer science, such as binary numbers and algorithms, without the use of computers.
-The material is presented with games, puzzles, and other activities using everyday items like crayons and string.
+The material is presented through games, puzzles, and other activities that utilize everyday items like crayons and string.

 Dance Mat Typing (1st – 5th)